Active Citizens Fund

 ACTIVE CITIZENS FUND

-The Active Citizens Fund is now in its second year.
+The Active Citizens Fund is now in its third year.
 This

 initiative combines three previous streams of funding (Proceeds of

 Crime Act - POCA, Community Initiative Fund - CIF and Police